Rachana-Kaparthi/ADVANCED-PHYSICAL-DESIGN-USING-OPENLANE-SKY130/README.md

 ## Day 1 - Inception of open-source EDA,Openlane and Sky130 PDK
 <details>
 <summary>Installation of Openlane</summary>

+OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, KLayout and a number of custom scripts for design exploration and optimization.
+It also provides a number of custom scripts for design exploration and optimization.

 Before installing Openlane, we should first install its dependencies:

 ```